 The Focus Filters feature is available to third-party developers; it lets your apps filter out distracting content when a particular Focus Mode is enabled.
-Safari was demoed for this feature and showed triggering specific tab groups when a Focus Mode is enabled so you’re not tempted to browse social media while at work, for example.
+Safari was demoed for this feature and showed triggering specific tab groups when Focus Mode is enabled, so you’re not tempted to browse social media while at work, for example.

 The unsend feature in iOS 16 and other communication changes

 iOS 16 features a wide variety of changes that allow for better communication and more ways to handle that communication.

 Starting with Messages, the app now has the ability to edit sent messages, undo a sent message, undelete iMessage conversation or mark message threads as unread, so you can easily circle back to them later.
 When sending an iMessage, you have the option to tap Undo Send when long pressing on a sent message.

 In iOS 16, tapping Undo Send allows users to unsend a message for up to 15 minutes after sending it.
 Editing works in the same way: Tap and hold on a recently sent message and select Edit Message to begin editing it up to 15 minutes after initially sending it.
 After the 15 minutes have elapsed, the Edit and Unsend options will be unavailable.
 When a message is edited, the recipient will get the newly revised message along with the word Edited under the message.

 Shared with You, introduced in iOS 15, received third-party integration through an API available to developers, allowing content shared between messages and third-party apps to be surfaced in those third-party apps as well.

 SharePlay, introduced in iOS 15, gives users the ability to kick off a session within Messages and without audio or video.
 You can now perform a SharePlay session through Messages and have the ability to chat in real time through Messages.